-Are you an aspirant who wants to land on a job in the Information Technology field, but can’t seem to do so?
+Are you a job seeker who wants to land a job in the Information Technology field, but can’t seem to do so?
 Don’t push yourself in over thinking why you can’t – or rather, why your resume can’t.
 With smart techniques, you can have an effective IT resume that you can confidently use in your job search.

 Technical Acumen: Your Strongest Point

 You might think that pouring all of your technical skills is the most important step to do.
 Of course, it is, but don’t forget to conform to reminders one and three: the keywords and the job description.
-You can’t pack your document with loads of technical terminologies or descriptions, or else it will look boring.
-If you want an application form that looks like a resume for IT professionals, then state your technical acumen in a separate section so it can.
+You can’t pack your document with loads of technical terms or descriptions, or else it will look boring.
+If you want a job application that looks like a resume for IT professionals, then state your technical acumen in a separate section so it can.